GodfreyElia/Time-Series-Econometrics1/README.md

 </div>
 <br>

-Conclusion: Similar to Copper, our nickel time series data is stationery and has a drift and trend.
+Conclusion: Similar to Copper, our nickel time series data is non-stationery and has a deterministic trend.